D A N C E M O N K S

 Oaxaca, Mexico

-APAPACHO: Free Hand-on healing and movement workshops for campesino and migrant families in Oaxaca through local shelters and community centers
+APAPACHO: Free culturally relevant Hands-on-Healing and Movement workshops for campesino and unhoused families in Oaxaca through local shelters

 FEBRUARY, 2025: Oaxaca, Mexico